 Trust yourself to make good decisions about your clutter, and understand, like Barbara said, clutter is delayed decisions.
 Saying “Oh, I don’t wanna think about that today.
 Oh, I don’t want to make a decision now” just makes it harder for you later on.
 So, trust yourself.

-This is Dr. Melissa Gratias, productivity psychologist.
+This is Dr. Melissa Gratias, productivity specialist.
 If you like my videos, you will love coaching.
 All you need to do to find out more is to send me an email.
 We will have a discussion to find out if productivity coaching is right for you.
 The initial assessment is at no cost to you.

 Have a productive day!